fidesosu/Materialdrain/README.md

     ```bash
     git clone https://github.com/fidesosu/Materialdrain.git
     ```
-2. Open the project in Android Studio (latest stable version recommended).
+2. Open the project in Android Studio (current stable version recommended).
-3. The project uses Gradle for dependency management.
-Sync the project with Gradle files.
+3. Sync the project with its Gradle files.
-4. To use features that require authentication (like viewing your files or uploading to your account), you will need to obtain a Pixeldrain API key and enter it in the app's Settings screen.
+4. To use authenticated features (like managing your files or uploading to your account), obtain a Pixeldrain API key and enter it in the app's Settings screen.

-## Future Work (Potential)
+## Future Work

 *   Implement the "Lists" feature for creating and managing Pixeldrain lists.
-*   More robust error handling and user feedback.
+*   Enhance error handling and user feedback mechanisms.